Will Your Personal Injury Settlement Be Taxed?

 Any interest that accrued on your legal settlement payment will typically be taxed as “Interest Income” and should be reported on line 2b of Form 1040.

 For additional information on how to claim your taxable personal injury settlement payment, please refer to the guidance of a tax professional or accountant.
 For further information on the previously mentioned ways to report your settlement, read Publication 525, Taxable and Nontaxable Income, visit the IRS website, or give them a call toll-free at 1-800-829-1040.

 Your friends and family at BC Law Firm are not versed in financial accounting or tax preparations.
 Any information provided to detail how to claim personal injury legal settlements on your taxes stems from our research and does not offer advice on the subject.
 This knowledge is general and does not take into account your objectives, financial situation, or needs.

 We are a personal injury law firm that covers a wide variety of cases ranging from motor vehicle accidents, product liability, civil litigation, and more!
 For more information on our practice areas, please visit our website here.

-If you or someone you know are personal injury victims and are ready to get the maximum compensation possible, please contact us today.
-BC Law trial lawyers are prepared to fight for you inside or outside of a courtroom to ensure you have the best possible settlement outcome and peace of mind to recover and heal.
+Have you been a victim of a personal injury in the state of Florida?
+Let BC Law firm assist you to get the maximum compensation possible.
+Please contact us today at 561-468-5507.
+BC Law trial lawyers are prepared to fight for you inside or outside of a courtroom.
+Our attorneys want to ensure you have the best possible settlement outcome and peace of mind to recover and heal.